 - Condition of the parties, including separate estate, earning capacity and fixed liabilities

 - Such other factors as are equitable and proper

-There are two types of alimony in the State of Georgia.
-First, there is “lump sum alimony”.
+There are two types of alimony in the state of Georgia.
+First, there is “lump-sum alimony.”
 Second, there is periodic alimony.
-Lump sum alimony has a set amount and is not subject to conditions like remarriage.
-Generally, periodic alimony is subject to a certain period of time, i.e., five years, ten years, remarriage, or the happening of an event.
-The duration is indefinite and the amount is indefinite as it is subject to various time constraints.
-Periodic alimony can be modified but lump sum and in kind alimony cannot.
+Lump-sum alimony has a set amount and is not subject to conditions like remarriage.
+Generally, periodic alimony is subject to a certain period of time, i.e., five years, 10 years, remarriage or the happening of an event.
+The duration is indefinite, and the amount is indefinite as it is subject to various time constraints.
+Periodic alimony can be modified but lump sum and in-kind alimony cannot.
 Click on the title to read our article on Adultery and its Effect on Alimony.

-Two Year Rule: A modification action can be filed at any time after the original Order establishing the alimony obligation.
+Two-Year Rule: A modification action can be filed at any time after the original order establishing the alimony obligation.
 However, once a modification has been filed and ruled upon, that spouse must wait at least two years before filing his or her second modification action.
-Contact Coleman, Chambers, Rogers & Williams, LLP at 678-928-5757 for more information.
+We understand that circumstances change.
+We offer assertive representation to help you obtain a fair agreement.
+Contact Coleman, Chambers & Rogers, LLP, at 678-601-2495 for more information.

 - That the former spouse has entered into a meretricious relationship with a third party

 - The cohabitation warrants a modification and revision of the alimony obligation